ACGME Fellowship Program - Clinical Training

 - Pulmonary rehabilitation (at the Schwab Rehabilitation Hospital)

 In addition, a number of elective experiences are offered.
-These permit a fellow to tailor the training experience to meet anticipated future career plans.
+These permit a fellow to customize the training experience to meet anticipated future career plans.

 Clinical training experiences are described below: